 As stated above, unfiltered sunlight is rich in red light but deficient in far-red light.
 Therefore, at dawn, all the phytochrome molecules in a leaf quickly convert to the active Pfr form, and remain in that form until sunset.
 In the dark, the Pfr form takes hours to slowly revert back to the Pr form.
 If the night is long (as in winter), all of the Pfr form reverts.
 If the night is short (as in summer), a considerable amount of Pfr may remain at sunrise.
 By sensing the Pr/Pfr ratio at dawn, a plant can determine the length of the day/ night cycle.
 In addition, leaves retain that information for several days, allowing a comparison between the length of the previous night and the preceding several nights.
 Shorter nights indicate springtime to the plant; when the nights become longer, autumn is approaching.
 This information, along with sensing temperature and water availability, allows plants to determine the time of the year and adjust their physiology accordingly.
 Short-day (long-night) plants use this information to flower in the late summer and early fall, when nights exceed a critical length (often eight or fewer hours).
-Long-day (short-night) plants use the phytochrome system in this way.
+Long-day (short-night) plants flower during the spring, when darkness is less than a critical length (often eight to 15 hours).
+Not all plants use the phytochrome system in this way.
 Flowering in day-neutral plants is not regulated by daylength.